-A group that includes the Company's Chief Executive Officer Gary W. Rollins and his brother Chairman of the Board R. Randall Rollins and certain companies under their control, possesses in excess of fifty percent of the Company's voting power.
+A group that includes the Company's Chief Executive Officer Gary W. Rollins and his brother Chairman of the Board R. Randall Rollins and certain companies under their control possesses in excess of fifty percent of the Company's voting power.
 Please refer to the discussion above under the heading, "Corporate Governance and Board of Directors' Committees and Meetings, Director Independence and NYSE Requirements, Controlled Company Exemption."
-The group discussed above also controls in excess of fifty percent of the voting power of RPC, Inc. and Marine Products, Inc. All of the Company's directors, with the exception of Dr. Thomas J. Lawley, are also directors of RPC, Inc. and Marine Products Corporation.
+The group discussed above also controls in excess of fifty percent of the voting power of RPC, Inc. and Marine Products, Inc. All of the Company's directors, with the exception of Thomas J. Lawley, M.D., are also directors of RPC, Inc. and Marine Products Corporation.

 Our Code of Business Ethics and Related Party Transactions Policy for Executive Officers and Directors provides that related party transactions, as defined in Regulation S-K, Item 404(a), must be reviewed, approved and/or ratified by our Nominating and Corporate Governance Committee.
 As set forth in our Code, our Nominating and Corporate Governance Committee has the responsibility to ensure that it only approve or ratify related party transactions that are in compliance with applicable law, consistent with the Company's corporate governance policies (including those relative to conflicts of interest and usurpation of corporate opportunities) and on terms that are deemed to be fair to the Company.
 The Committee has the authority to hire legal, accounting, financial or other advisors as it may deem necessary or desirable and/or to delegate responsibilities to executive officers of the Company in connection with discharging its duties.
 A copy of the Code is available at our website (www.rollins.com) under the heading "Corporate Governance."
-All related party transactions for fiscal year ended December 31, 2008 were reviewed, approved and/or ratified by the Nominating and Corporate Governance Committee in accordance with the Code.
+All related party transactions for fiscal year ended December 31, 2009 were reviewed, approved and/or ratified by the Nominating and Corporate Governance Committee in accordance with the Code.

 The Company provides certain administrative services and rents office space to RPC, Inc. ("RPC") (a company of which Mr. R. Randall Rollins is also Chairman and which is otherwise affiliated with the Company).
 The service agreements between RPC and the Company provide for the provision of services on a cost reimbursement basis and are terminable on six months notice.
 The services covered by these agreements include office space, administration of certain employee benefit programs, and other administrative services.
-Charges to RPC (or to corporations which are subsidiaries of RPC) for such services and rent totaled \$0.2 million for the year ended December 31, 2008 and less than \$0.1 million for each of the years ended December 31, 2007 and 2006.
+Charges to RPC (or to corporations which are subsidiaries of RPC) for such services and rent totaled less than \$0.1 million for the year ended December 31, 2007.

 The Company rents office, hanger and storage space to LOR, Inc. ("LOR") (a company controlled by R. Randall Rollins and Gary W. Rollins).
-Charges to LOR (or corporations which are subsidiaries of LOR) for rent totaled \$0.8 million for the year ended December 31, 2008, \$0.5 million for the year ended December 31, 2007 and \$0.6 million for the year ended December 31, 2006.
+Charges to LOR (or corporations which are subsidiaries of LOR) for rent totaled \$0.8 million for the years ended December 31, 2009 and 2008 and \$0.5 million for the year ended December 31, 2007.